 My kit-built Class 14 is to receive a new chassis and bodywork repairs

-Yesterday was spent on a jaunt to Hattons of Liverpool to return their sample of their splendid Class 14 model (see earlier posts).
-It was a pleasure to be treated to a guided tour of the shop and storage premises by Chris McCann and Richard Davies.
-The various floors of warehouse space are certainly packed to the rafters with model railway stuff and is testament to the company's organisation that the mail order and shop business runs as smoothly as it does with such space constraints of the elderly building.
+Yesterday was spent on a jaunt to Hatton's of Liverpool, in order to return a sample of their splendid Class 14.
+While I was there, I was treated to a guided tour of the shop and storage premises by Chris McCann and Richard Davies.
+The various floors of warehouse space are certainly packed to the rafters with model railway stuff and is testament to the company's organisation that the mail order and shop business runs as smoothly as it does, especially with the space constraints of an elderly building.

-I did unearth my kit-built Class 14 from storage (featured in Model Rail Issue 105) and I shall have to build a new chassis to replace the damaged original.
+As soon as I got home, I unearthed my kit-built '14' from storage (featured in Model Rail issue 105) and resolved to build a new chassis to replace the damaged original.
 As the image above shows, this model has been the victim of a couple of rough shunts and needs a bit of TLC.
-Thankfully, Dave Alexander (of Alexander Models - the maker of the kit) let me have a new set of chassis etches at a reasonable price, so this now sits in the 'to do' queue.
-I still think it would be nice to have a pair of these, though.
-Maybe I'll reconsider a Hattons version after pay day!!
+Thankfully, Dave Alexander (of Alexander Models - the maker of the kit) has let me have a new set of chassis etches at a reasonable price, so this now sits in the 'to do' queue.
+I still think it would be nice to have a pair of these locos working on Maudetown Colliery, so maybe I'll reconsider a Hatton's version after pay day!!